 Thinking about living in Denmark?
-In this post by Kay Xander Mellish (bio at end of post) you'll learn about the best and the hardest things about living in Denmark as an expat.
+In this post by Kay Xander Mellish (bio at end of the post) you’ll learn about the best and the hardest things about living in Denmark as an expat.

 3 Best (& Hardest) Things about Living in Denmark